Peter Hennessy: Elevation to the peerage

-On 5 October 2010 the House of Lords Appointments Commission said that Hennessy was to be a crossbench (non-political) peer.
+On 5 October 2010, the House of Lords Appointments Commission said that Hennessy was to be a crossbench peer.
 He was created a life peer on 8 November 2010, taking the title Baron Hennessy of Nympsfield, of Nympsfield in the County of Gloucestershire.
 He was introduced to the House of Lords on 25 November.

-"I'm terribly pleased and honoured", Hennessy said at hearing the news.
+"I'm terribly pleased and honoured," Hennessy said at hearing the news.
 "I hope I can help the House of Lords a bit on constitutional matters.
 I'll certainly give it my best shot."
-In August 2014, Lord Hennessy was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum.
+In August 2014, Hennessy was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum.

+He retired from the House of Lords on 25 June 2026, having made his valedictory speech during debate on the King's Speech during the State Opening of Parliament.
+Coincidentally, his speech followed the maiden speech of Simon Case, Baron Case, a former PhD student of Hennessy.

 Personal life

 Hennessy is married with two daughters.
 He lives in London with his wife Enid.
 In September 2019, he stated in an interview that he had early-stage Parkinson's disease.

 On 7 May 2023, Hennessy was the guest for BBC Radio 4's Desert Island Discs.